ebullient/ttrpg-convert-cli/README.md

       5etools-mirror-1.github.io/data
     ```

-    - `--index` Create all-index.json containing all of the touched artifact ids, and src-index.json that shows the filtered/allowed artifact ids.
+    - `--index` Create `all-index.json` containing all of the touched artifact ids, and `src-index.json` that shows the filtered/allowed artifact ids.
 These files are useful when tweaking exclude rules (as shown below).
     - `-o dm` The target output directory.
 Files will be created in this directory.

     The rest of the command-line specifies input files:

-    - `~/git/dnd/5etools-mirror-1.github.io/data` Path to the data directory containing 5etools files (a clone of a mirror repo)
+    - `~/git/dnd/5etools-mirror-1.github.io/data` Path to the data directory containing 5etools files (a clone or release of the mirror repo)

 3. Invoke the command again, this time including sources and custom items: